 The decision of Soccer5s management in all matters pertaining to the administration of the league is final.

 8 teams will make the Quarter Finals.
 The bottom 2 will meet in a Wooden Spoon playoff match, with the loser being awarded the Wooden Spoon.
 These finals will take place the week after your League fixtures have finished.
 The Finals have already been scheduled on your Fixture List so please have a look at this.
 Games will be 40 minutes and match fees will apply to both Quarter and Semi Final matches.
-If you win your Quarter Final, we will see you the following week, if you lose, we will see you in the Bar but unfortunately not the following week in the Semi Finals.
+If you win your Quarter Final, you’ll progress to the Premier series Semi-Finals, and the losing 4 teams will proceed to the Championships Finals series Semi-Finals.

 Teams must field the same players in the Finals as they used throughout the season.